u11d-com/medusa-avalara/README.md

 - Used by the `/admin/avalara-products` API endpoint
 - Saves mapping of `product_id` → `avalara_tax_code` in cache for fast retrieval by the AvaTax provider

+**modules/avalara-customer**

+- Manages customer-specific tax exemptions through the `AvalaraCustomer` model and database migration
+- Used by the `/admin/avalara-customers` API endpoint
+- Saves mapping of `customer_id` → `entity_use_code` in cache for fast retrieval by the AvaTax provider
+- Validates entity use codes against Avalara's predefined list and provides warnings for unrecognized codes

 **modules/avatax-factory**

 - Provides AvaTax client configured with plugin options